-1. VEGF Trap-Eye - Ophthalmologic Diseases
+1. $EYLEA^{TM}$ (aflibercept injection) also known as VEGF Trap-Eye-Ophthalmologic Diseases

-VEGF Trap-Eye (aflibercept ophthalmic solution) is a specially purified and formulated form of VEGF Trap, which is being developed for use in intraocular applications.
-We, together with our ex-U.S. collaborator Bayer HealthCare, are evaluating VEGF Trap-Eye in Phase 3 programs in patients with the neovascular form of age-related macular degeneration (wet AMD), central retinal vein occlusion (CRVO), diabetic macular edema (DME), and choroidal neovascularisation (CNV) of the retina as a result of pathologic myopia.
+EYLEATM (aflibercept injection) is a fusion protein locally administered in the eye that is designed to bind Vascular Endothelial Growth Factor-A (VEGF-A) and Placental Growth Factor (PIGF) proteins that are involved in the abnormal growth of new blood vessels.
+We, together with our ex-U.S. collaborator Bayer HealthCare, are evaluating EYLEATM in Phase 3 programs in patients with the neovascular form of age-related macular degeneration (wet AMD), central retinal vein occlusion (CRVO), diabetic macular edema (DME), and choroidal neovascularisation (CNV) of the retina as a result of pathologic myopia.
 Wet AMD, diabetic retinopathy (which includes DME), and retinal vein occlusion are three of the leading causes of adult blindness in the developed world.
 In these conditions, severe visual loss is caused by a combination of retinal edema and neovascular proliferation.

-The Phase 3 trials in wet AMD, known as VIEW 1 and VIEW 2 (VEGF Trap: Investigation of Efficacy and Safety in Wet age-related macular degeneration), compared VEGF Trap-Eye and Lucentis® (ranibizumab injection), a registered trademark of Genentech, Inc. Lucentis® is an anti-angiogenic agent approved for use and the current standard of care in wet AMD.
+The Phase 3 trials in wet AMD, known as VIEW 1 and VIEW 2 (YEGF Trap: Investigation of Efficacy and Safety in Wet age-related macular degeneration), compared EYLEATM and Lucentis® (ranibizumab injection), a registered trademark of Genentech, Inc. Lucentis® is an anti-VEGF agent approved for use and the current standard of care in wet AMD.
 VIEW 1 was conducted in North America and VIEW 2 was conducted in Europe, Asia Pacific, Japan, and Latin America.
-The VIEW 1 and VIEW 2 trials both evaluated VEGF Trap-Eye doses of 0.5 milligrams (mg) and 2.0 mg at dosing intervals of four weeks and 2.0 mg at a dosing interval of eight weeks (following three initial monthly doses), compared with Lucentis® dosed according to its U.S. label, which specifies doses of 0.5 mg administered every four weeks over the first year.
+The VIEW 1 and VIEW 2 trials both evaluated EYLEATM doses of 0.5 milligrams (mg) and 2.0 mg at dosing intervals of four weeks and 2.0 mg at a dosing interval of eight weeks (following three initial monthly doses), compared with Lucentis® dosed according to its U.S. label, which specifies doses of 0.5 mg administered every four weeks over the first year.
 As-needed dosing (PRN) with both agents is being evaluated in the second year of the studies, although patients will be dosed no less frequently than every 12 weeks.

-The primary endpoint of these non-inferiority studies was the proportion of patients treated with VEGF Trap-Eye who maintain visual acuity at the end of one year compared to patients dosed monthly with Lucentis.
+The primary endpoint of these non-inferiority studies was the proportion of patients treated with EYLEATM who maintain visual acuity at the end of one year compared to patients dosed monthly with Lucentis®.
 Visual acuity is defined as the total number of letters read correctly on the Early Treatment Diabetic Retinopathy Study (ETDRS) chart, a standard research tool for measuring visual acuity.
 Maintenance of vision is defined as losing fewer than three lines (equivalent to 15 letters) on the ETDRS chart.
 Secondary endpoints included the mean change from baseline in visual acuity as measured by ETDRS, the proportion of patients who gained at least 15 letters of vision at week 52, and the amount of fluid under the retina.

 We and Bayer HealthCare announced week 52 results from the VIEW 1 and VIEW 2 studies in November 2010.
-In these studies, all regimens of VEGF Trap-Eye, including VEGF Trap-Eye dosed every two months, successfully met the primary endpoint of statistical non-inferiority compared to Lucentis® dosed every month.
+In these studies, all regimens of EYLEATM, including EYLEATM dosed every two months, successfully met the primary endpoint of statistical non-inferiority compared to Lucentis® dosed every month.